RefatIsmail96/RefatIsmail96/README.md

 ### Hi there 👋

-I am a Physics PhD candidate working on Quantum Choas and Quantum Computing.
+- 🔭 I am a Physics PhD candidate working on Quantum Choas and Quantum Computing.
 I share here some of my research and fun projects spanning fields of Quantum Error Correction Codes (QECCs), Quantum Simulation, and Machine Learning.
+- 👯 I’m looking to collaborate on ideas of using quantum computing power to further understand complexity in chaotic quantum systems.
-I have experience working with multiple quantum platforms including Dwave machines, IonQ quantum processors, IBM's processors and platform as well as Microsoft Azure.
+- 🌱 I have experience working with multiple quantum platforms including Dwave machines, IonQ quantum processors, IBM's processors and platform as well as Microsoft Azure.

-I plan to share here some of the tutorials that I used in teaching a graduate Quantum Information class.
+- 🌱 I plan to share here some of the tutorials that I used in teaching a graduate Quantum Information class.

-The best way to reach me is over my email: rismail@uky.edu
+- 📫 The best way to reach me is over my email: rismail@uky.edu

 <!--
 **RefatIsmail96/RefatIsmail96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.